-According to the Sleep Council, 40% of us suffer from sleep issues.
-In light of our current circumstances it would seem likely that this figure is going to increase.
+According to The Sleep Charity, 40% of us suffer from sleep issues.
+In light of the last few years, it seems unlikely that this figure is set to improve in the near future.
 Sleep is a complex matter, but there are some factors which can positively influence our sleep experience and which we can easily control.
-This blog takes a look at how you can transform your bedroom into a haven of tranquillity, where you can shake off the stresses of the day and relax….and sleep.
+This blog takes a look at how you can transform your bedroom into a haven of tranquillity, where you can shake off the stresses of the day, relax….and sleep.

 1 Bedroom Environment Is Key